 Language is as much a design or user experience tool as color, font and style.

 Using clear and considered labeling, notes, and explanations is essential to ‘speak to’ and guide your end-users through complex visualizations and layouts.

 Be descriptive when you label a chart and don’t assume the person you’re building the dashboard for knows what’s going on - this is a big problem we see a lot of at Yellowfin.

-Using the example above - instead of just labelling part of the dashboard ‘Sales’ and leaving it to the user to work out its place in the overall narrative, describe the dashboard’s specific focus using typographic tools for better and detailed labelling - for example, store sales and average temperature for the main header and a brief, expanded description beneath to make it clear to the viewer what metrics they're analyzing.
+Using the example above - instead of just labeling part of the dashboard ‘Sales’ and leaving it to the user to work out its place in the overall narrative, describe the dashboard’s specific focus using typographic tools for better and detailed labeling - for example, store sales and average temperature for the main header and a brief, expanded description beneath to make it clear to the viewer what metrics they're analyzing.